-For locations that are not connected to the main sewage system, an off-mains solution is of course essential to accommodate the needs of visitors and residents.
+For locations that are not connected to the main sewage system, an off-mains solution is essential to accommodate the needs of visitors and residents.
 This applies to temporary living accommodation in rural sites such as camping areas, as well as a small number of residential properties that can be classed as ‘off grid’ – it is currently estimated that around 5% of all homes in the UK rely on an off-mains solution.

 What Sewage Solutions are Available?